gokcehan/lf/doc.md

 ## STARTUP & CONFIGURATION

 **-command** *command*
 : Execute *command* during client initialization (i.e. after reading configuration, before `on-init`).
-Multiple commands can be provided at once by chaining them with ";".
+To execute more than one command, you can either use the **-command** flag multiple times or pass multiple commands at once by chaining them with ";".

 **-config** *path*
 : Use the config file at *path* instead of the normal search locations.
 This only affects which `lfrc` is read at startup.